TheAmirhosssein/charity-loan-api/README.md

 # charity-loan-api
-this is a project for Sadabadi to dump our history and arabic subjects
+This is payment management project

 ### run project
 - at first create a file named `.env ` based on `.env.example` file